rmsolgi/TensorLearn/CP_decomposition/README.md

 ## CANDECOMP/PARAFAC (CP) Decomposition

-CP decomposition is a tensor decomposition method. cp_als_rand_init is a method of TensorLearn package for implementing CP decomposition with random initialization of the [factor matrices](#factormatrices-id).
+CP decomposition is a tensor decomposition method. cp_als_rand_init is a method of TensorLearn package for implementation of CP decomposition using [ALS](#alsalgorithm-id) algorithm with random initialization of the [factor matrices](#factormatrices-id).

 ```python